 In suitable coordinates, the sc-smooth retraction for Morse theory introduced above, and in fact all sc-retractions arising in applications to date, have a rather specific form, namely

 where \(\mathbb{E}\) is an sc-Banach space, \(v\) is thought of as a gluing parameter, and \(\pi_v: \mathbb{E}\to \mathbb{E}\) is a family of linear projections.
 Note that the sc-smoothness conditions on $r$ do not require $v\mapsto\pi_v$ to be continuous in the operator topology, but just ``pointwise'' as map $(v,e)\mapsto \pi_v e$.
 This allows the image $\pi_v\E$ to jump in dimension as $v$ varies.
-Such retractions are called {\bf splicings}, the induced sc-retracts are called {\bf splicing cores}, and they were used as local models for M-polyfolds in the early polyfold literature; c.f.\ \cite{HoferWysockiZehnder1, HoferWysockiZehnder2,HoferWysockiZehnder3}.
+Such retractions (given by a family of projections) are called {\bf splicings}; the induced sc-retracts are called {\bf splicing cores}; and they were used as local models for M-polyfolds in the early polyfold literature; c.f.\ \cite{HoferWysockiZehnder1, HoferWysockiZehnder2,HoferWysockiZehnder3}.

-In order to achieve the ultimate goal of describing the compactified Morse moduli space $\CM$ as zero set of a section $\ti\s:\Ti\cB\to\Ti\cE$ in a bundle that is sufficiently rich for a regularization theorem similar to Theorem~\ref{thm:model}, it remains to find a suitable notion of Fredholm sections in M-polyfold bundles.
+In order to achieve the ultimate goal of describing the compactified Morse moduli space $\CM$ as the zero set of a section $\ti\s:\Ti\cB\to\Ti\cE$ in a bundle that is sufficiently rich for a regularization theorem similar to Theorem~\ref{thm:model}, it remains to find a suitable notion of Fredholm sections in M-polyfold bundles.
 Here a notion of finite dimensional kernels and cokernels with constant index is necessary in order to have any hope for the zero set of a transverse section to be a finite dimensional manifold.
 However, note that in the Morse theory example, based on our expectation of what its zero set should be, the section in the pregluing chart must roughly have the form